Logo

 A blog and podcast series by Bart Busschots & Allison Sheridan.

-PBS 71 of X — Bootstrap Spinners
+PBS 71 of X: Spinners (Bootstrap)

 The challenge set at the end of the previous instalment was to build a simple timer web app.
 This was a much more substantial challenge than those I’ve been setting in the previous handful of instalments.
 It involved refamiliarising yourself with concepts we’ve learned before, but not used for some time.
 For those reasons this instalment will primarily revolve around my sample solution to the challenge.
 I’ll go through it in much greater detail than I have been doing recently.